REACT3D: Recovering Articulations for Interactive Physical 3D Scenes: Experiments

 \subsection{Baselines}

-\paragraph{URDFormer} URDFormer generates an interactive scene from a single RGB image without guaranteed metric scale or an explicit mapping to the source 3D scene.
+\emph{URDFormer}~\cite{chen2024urdformerpipelineconstructingarticulated} generates an interactive scene from a single RGB image without guaranteed metric scale or an explicit mapping to the source 3D scene.
 For fair comparison, we adopt a concise placement-scaling protocol.
 For each static scene, we select a region rich in potentially interactive objects and capture a posed RGB-D image.
 We run the official model, extract per-object 3D bounding boxes and a global box, estimate a global scale \(s\) as the ratio between the vertical extent of the ground-truth region and that of the predicted global box, then scale and place the prediction back into the static scene using the pose and depth.
 As the output is not segmented from the scene mesh, vertex-level IoU is inapplicable.
 We therefore evaluate detection via 3D coverage: for a predicted box \(B\) and a ground-truth movable-part mesh \(M\) with vertices \(V(M)\) in world coordinates, \(\mathrm{cov}(B,M)=\frac{|V(M)\cap B|}{|V(M)|}\) and a part is detected if \(\max_B \mathrm{cov}(B,M)\ge \tau\).
 Articulation is then evaluated with the same protocol and metrics defined above.

-\paragraph{DRAWER} DRAWER reconstructs a scene mesh from RGB frames via monocular depth and normal estimation and generates an interactive scene on top.
+\emph{DRAWER}~\cite{xia2025drawerdigitalreconstructionarticulation} reconstructs a scene mesh from RGB frames via monocular depth and normal estimation and generates an interactive scene on top.
 For fair comparison on ScanNet++, we bypass reconstruction and directly use ground-truth meshes as input.
-All downstream modules follow official settings and pretrained weights, except that the original GPT-4o component is replaced with the same LLaVA model used in our framework.
+All downstream modules follow official settings and pretrained weights, except that the original GPT-4o component is replaced with Gemini~2.5~Flash.
 We denote this configuration as \emph{DRAWER (GT-mesh)}.
 This protocol aligns the input domain with ours, ensuring independence from reconstruction errors in evaluation.